Microbial Life in Acidic Environments

 , the most heat and acid tolerant alga known.
 Cyanidium

-is an acidophile and grows at pH as low as 2-3 and temperatures as high as 42 degrees C. Image taken by Kathy Sheehan and provided courtesy of the microscope
+is an acidophile and grows at pH as low as 2-3 and temperatures as high as 42 degrees C. Image taken by Kathy Sheehan and provided by Marine Biological Laboratory of the University of Chicago web site

 How do acidophiles regulate their pH?